dndg/MicroclimateDLForecast/README.md

 - data_torreboldone: It contains data pertaining to the morphology of the study area located in Torre Boldone, Bg, Italy.

 # use description
+The following Python packages are required in order to run the code:
+- numpy
+- pandas
+- sys
+- pickle
+- matplotlib
+- seaborn
+- datetime
+- pygrib (maybe can generate some conflicts with tensorflow)
+- random
+- os
+- copy
+- scipy
+- sklearn
+- tensorflow

+In order to setup the coding framework it is suggested to create a conda environment and work on jupyter lab (the present reasearch has been conducted with these tools).

 Feel free to explore the project and leverage the provided resources for further analysis and development.
 If you have any questions or suggestions, please don't hesitate to reach out.